Things to Explore and Tips to get you Aboard Naval Air Station Pensacola

 Pensacola Lighthouse and Museum

 The Pensacola Lighthouse and Museum is another stop to make on your tour of NAS Pensacola.
 If you are so inclined (and wearing closed-toe shoes), climb the 177 steps to the top of the 160-year-old lighthouse for views of Pensacola Pass, where Pensacola Bay meets the Gulf of Mexico, as well as three historic forts, Downtown Pensacola and the Navy Yard.
 Stroll through the Richard C. Callaway Museum, located on the ground floor, to learn about local history, Civil War and U.S. Coast Guard history and more.
 You may even hear a thing or two about ghosts, which many believe haunt the Pensacola Lighthouse and Museum.
-Listed on the National Register of Historic Places, the lighthouse and museum are open 10 a.m. to 5:30 p.m. daily.
-Admission is $7 for adults or $4 for ages 65+, military and children age 12 and under.
+Listed on the National Register of Historic Places, the lighthouse and museum offers tours daily along with specialty tours for Blue Angel practices, flight deck practices, sunset and full moon climbs, and ghost hunts.

 Barrancas Cemetery, open daily from sunrise to sunset, covers close to 100 acres.
 Many Civil War dead, both Union and Confederate are buried in the cemetery, which became a national cemetery in 1868.
 Expanded numerous times over the years, the cemetery is still used for military interments today.
 Flowers are allowed year-round and numerous decoration events occur throughout the year.